benyoung32/UCDMB_Library/README.md

 # UCDMB_Library
 PDF Based music library manager.
-Developing for UCDMB by Ben Young, UCDMB Librarian
+Developed for the UCDMB by Ben Young, UCDMB Librarian 2022-2024

+# Setup:
+Setup the latest version of python in VSCode
+Git clone this repository
+run pip install requirements

-Required pip packages: pymupdf, tkinterdnd2, frontend ^ do not install fitz package, install pymupdf instead
+## If installing packages manually, do not install fitz package, install pymupdf instead

+# How To: